 Note: This regulation differs from regulation 4 of the national regulations made by the Ministerial Council.

+[Regulation 4 amended in Gazette 13 Dec 2013 p.
+6151-2.]

 5. Services that are not education and care services

 (1) For the purposes of paragraph (g) of the definition of education and care service in section 5(1) of the Law, the following classes of disability service are excluded from the definition of education and care service —